ces-unsw-edu-au/fireveg-db/doc/02-create-diagrams.md

 Other options include ERD format (`.er` files)  or the bigER modeling tool (`.erd` files).

-## Lucid charts
+### Lucid charts

+Using <https://lucid.app> it is possible to create an Entity Relationship Diagram based on a the database table information.

-Register user with unsw email to activate EDU account.
+We registered with a UNSW email to activate EDU account.
+We then used the `Database ER diagram (crow's foot)`.

-To create a ERD document, run this query to export schema from postgresql database:
+To import data into the document, run this query to export schema from postgresql database:

 ```{sql}
 SET enable_nestloop=0;